 It is also cooked sometimes with tuvar dal (pigeon pea lentil).
 It can be prepared in a soup form to be enjoyed with rice.
 Here in this recipe I kept it slightly semi-dry to be had with chapatti.
 Serve this delicious dish garnished with onion rings and coriander leaves.
-Please check for a step by step method with pictures to prepare it.
+So check for a step by step method with photos to prepare it.

 - 1/2 cup chana dal (Bengal Gram), soaked for 30 minutes

 - 1 med. size bottlegourd, cubed

 - 2 tbsp. oil

 - 1" cinnamon stick

 - 4-5 cloves